lwouis/alt-tab-macos/docs/Contributing.md

 * There is no open window
 * AltTab should appear on top of all windows, dialogs, pop-overs, the Dock, etc

-### OS events to handle while AltTab's UI is shown
+### OS events to handle while AltTab’s UI is shown

 * An app is launching/quitting
 * A new window opens